Xalgorithms/general-documentation/arch-2.0.md

 jobs listen to these topics and continue the computation as data becomes available.

-In practise, the network is formed from Kafka topics and and Spark jobs that use the Spark Streaming API.
+In practise, the network is formed from Kafka topics and active jobs.

-This design allows arbitrary computations to be composed from component parts implemented in Spark.
+This design allows arbitrary computations to be composed from ad hoc parts.
 The network of topics that orchestrates the stream of data between the jobs can be arranged to form new logical structures.

 Currently, the only orchestration that is implemented in the kernal is that described by the [Lichen specific pipeline](./pipeline.md).